andrejcoliveira/MyProjects-AndreOliveira/SoftwareEng Project/README.md

 Project developed in group with 2 colleagues.
 Objective: Develop an app (web or desktop) for an interactive calendar to manage a team.
+Complete project in: https://drive.google.com/drive/folders/1v8sQzG7IsyQnRbc1BEI3KJDnXL5Wykio?usp=sharing